 - Rank Advancement

 - Merit Badges Earned

 - Religious Medals Earned

 - Service Awards

 - Special Awards

-- ♦ One Grand Scout
+- One Grand Scout

 - One Grand Scouter

-♦ One Grand Patrol
+- One Grand Patrol

-♦ Others as necessary
+- ◊ Others as necessary

-This is a family affair with most of the Courts involving coffee and dessert or even a family campout.
-All Scouts and adult Leaders are expected to attend.
+This is a family affair with most of the Courts involving coffee and dessert.
+All Scouts and adult Leaders are encouraged to attend.